aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 First, perform the steps in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html), but skip the last step (that is, don't do *To format your AWS IoT credentials*).
 The net result should be that the *demos/include/aws_clientcredential.h* file has been updated with your settings, but the *demos/include/aws_clientcredential_keys.h* file has not.

 ### Public Key Extraction ###
-Continue by running the Hello World MQTT demo as described in [Getting Started with the Windows Device Simulator](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_windows.html).
+Continue by running the Hello World MQTT demo as described in the [Getting Started guide](https://docs.aws.amazon.com/freertos/latest/userguide/getting-started-guides.html) for your board.
 Since the device has not yet been provisioned with a private key and client certificate, the demo will fail to authenticate to AWS IoT.
 However, the Hello World MQTT demo starts by running developer-mode key provisioning, resulting in the creation of a private key if one was not already present.
 You should see something like the following near the beginning of the serial console output:

 ```
 7 910 [IP-task] Device public key, 91 bytes: